icrtiou/blog/_posts/2020-03-21-free-my-annotation.md

 ![](https://media.giphy.com/media/K0gPNKBiSYjG8/giphy.gif)

-Will definitely use the service for a little longer and see if I could build something useful.
-Annotation on voice and video sounds useful to me, considering all those podcasts and youtube videos.
+Will definitely keep using the service and see if I could build something useful.
+Annotation on audio and video sounds useful to me, considering all those podcasts and youtube videos.

 ---